bbtools-ps/bogdan-bogdanovic-website/src/posts/projects/en/crypto.md

 ---
 sortOrder: 6
 title: "Crypto - A collection of ciphers"
-description: "Crypto is a collection of ciphers.
-Uses MUI design system and modern JavaScript syntax."
+description: "This project is built using a React-router (the framework version), Node.js (for generating a custom emoji cipher) and a MUI design system."
 image: "../images/crypto.jpg"
 tags:
   [